apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![Example Newsletter](documentation/features/support_pages/example_newsletter.png "Example Newsletter") |

-    Previously sent newsletters can also be viewed by clicking on the blue open icon next to each newsletter.
+    Previously sent newsletters can also be viewed by clicking on the blue open button next to each newsletter.
 This will open the newsletter in a prompt.
 This can be closed with the 'Close' or modal close button to return to the dashboard.

     | Mobile Newsletter View | Desktop Newsletter View |
     | :---: | :---: |
     | ![Mobile Newsletter View](documentation/features/dashboard/newsletter_admin/mobile_newsletter_view.png "Mobile newsletter view") | ![Desktop Newsletter View](documentation/features/dashboard/newsletter_admin/desktop_newsletter_view.png "Desktop newsletter view") |

-    Newsletters can also be deleted by clicking on the red bin icon.
+    Newsletters can also be deleted by clicking on the red delete button.
 A prompt will be displayed to confirm the deletion.
-To confirm deletion the user must tap/click on the 'Delete' button.
+To confirm deletion the user must click on the 'Delete' button.
 This can be cancelled with the 'Cancel' or modal close buttons to return to the dashboard.

     | Mobile Newsletter Delete | Desktop Newsletter Delete |
     | :---: | :---: |